 I believe in the ability of persistence to coax surprising insights from the commonplace and familiar world around us.
 I aim to create objects that function as psychic mirrors— funhouse mirrors, more often than not.

-Born in Quito, Ecuador, Andrew Miguel Fuller currently resides in Emeryville, CA, on the razor-thin border between South Berkeley and Oakland.
+Born in Quito, Ecuador, Andrew Miguel Fuller currently lives and works in Oakland, California.
 Raised over both North and South America, his work reflects the dreamlike experience of the outsider in his own country.
 Holding a degree in the study of Society and Environment, his artwork often poses questions of the psychological distance between the human animal and the larger planet on which we live.